Harini-Pavithra/AI-Product-Manager-Nanodegree/Harini-Pavithra/Create a Medical Image Annotation Job/README.md

 2. Quickly identify healthy cases
-3. And, generally, act as a diagnostic aid for doctors As such, this project is designed to test our ability to build a labeled dataset that distinguishes between healthy and pneumonia x-ray images.This can be used by ML engineers later on down the line to build a classification product.Our main task will be to create a data labeling job using (Appen's platform)[https://client.appen.com/jobs].
+3. And, generally, act as a diagnostic aid for doctors As such, this project is designed to test our ability to build a labeled dataset that distinguishes between healthy and pneumonia x-ray images.This can be used by ML engineers later on down the line to build a classification product.Our main task will be to create a data labeling job using [Appen's platform](https://client.appen.com/jobs).
 If we have not yet, we need to create an Appen account and login to complete this project.

 If we intend to purchase any services through Appen, we need want to use a valid business email.so, we can receive notifications.
 But for the project,